its-hazratbilal/android-ai-kit/README.md

 | `android-ai-kit-rag` *(planned)* | Retrieval-augmented generation — embeddings + vector search |
 | `android-ai-kit-vision` *(planned)* | Multimodal / image-input support |

-Each capability module depends only on `core` — add just what your app needs.
+Each capability module depends only on `core` and exposes it transitively — so adding just the capability module you need (e.g. `android-ai-kit-chat`) is enough; you don't need to add `core` separately unless you want model loading without any capability module on top.

 ---